kemanedonfack/Auto-Scaling-Group-on-AWS-with-Terraform/README.md

 An [Auto Scaling Group](https://aws.amazon.com/autoscaling/) is a fundamental component of AWS that allows you to automatically adjust the number of instances based on demand.
 It helps maintain application availability, distribute traffic evenly, and optimize resource utilization.

-When you configure an Auto Scaling Group, you define parameters such as the minimum and maximum number of instances to keep running, desired capacity, and scaling policies.
+When you configure an **Auto Scaling Group**, you define parameters such as the minimum and maximum number of instances to keep running, desired capacity, and scaling policies.
 AWS then automatically manages the instances, launching new ones or terminating existing ones as needed, based on the defined policies.

 ### How Does Auto Scaling Work?

-Auto Scaling uses metrics and policies to determine when to scale the number of instances.
-Metrics can include CPU utilization, network traffic, or custom metrics from Amazon CloudWatch.
-Based on these metrics, you can define scaling policies that specify how and when the Auto Scaling Group should add or remove instances.
+**Auto Scaling** uses metrics and policies to determine when to scale the number of instances.
+Metrics can include `CPU utilization`, `network traffic`, or custom metrics from `Amazon CloudWatch`.
+Based on these metrics, you can define scaling policies that specify how and when the **Auto Scaling Group** should add or remove instances.

 For example, you can set a scaling policy to add instances when CPU utilization exceeds a certain threshold and remove instances when it drops below a specific level.
 This dynamic scaling capability ensures that your applications can handle varying levels of traffic and resource demands, while also optimizing costs.

 ### The Role and Importance of Auto Scaling Group

-The Auto Scaling Group plays a crucial role in building resilient and elastic environments.
+The **Auto Scaling Group** plays a crucial role in building resilient and elastic environments.
 Here's why it is essential:

 - **High Availability**: By distributing instances across multiple availability zones, the Auto Scaling Group ensures that if one zone becomes unavailable, your applications can continue running on instances in other zones.
 This helps minimize downtime and provides resilience against infrastructure failures.